San Francisco

 Is buying an SF condo in 2026 a value play or a value trap?

 It depends on the building, the assessment exposure, and the buyer's horizon.
-Buildings with healthy reserves, no pending SB326 assessments, and stabilized HOA dues are among the strongest per-sqft value the city has shown in 10+ years.
+Buildings with healthy reserves, no pending SB326 assessments, and stabilized HOA dues are arguably the best per-sqft value the city has shown in 10+ years.
 Buildings with thin reserves, pending litigation, deferred maintenance, or balcony-inspection assessments due 2026-2028 can shift from value play to value trap fast.
 The diagnostic is the HOA financial packet, not the price-per-sqft.

 Why are listing agents calling SF condos single-family and how do I tell the difference?